Salwar

-Salwar or Shalwar is cloth worn from the waist to the ankles, covering both legs separately.
-It is the lower-garment of the Shalwar kameez suit which is widely-worn in South Asia.
+Salwar or shalwar is cloth worn from the waist to the ankles, covering both legs separately.
+It is the lower-garment of the shalwar kameez suit which is widely-worn in South Asia.
 It is known for its lively hues, rich fabrics, and embroidery.
-It is also the national dress of Pakistan, and since the later 1960s with the salwar being used in government offices in Pakistan.
-The outfit has been a part of Punjabi tradition for centuries.
-Salwar can be distinguished to the Punjabi suthan which is shorter than the salwar.
-Salwar originated in Central Asia and its use spread to South Asia.
+The outfit has been a part of Punjabi tradition of India and Pakistan for centuries.
+It is also the national dress of Pakistan, and since the later 1960s, the salwar is being used in government offices in Pakistan.
+Salwar can be distinguished from the Punjabi suthan which is shorter than the salwar.